Risingson/eveeyedocs/docs/sharing/intel-channels.md

 !!! warning "Feature in development"
     ## Development, current issues
     This is an alpha test.
 This means means the feature is still in development and has issues.<br>Known issues are as follows:<br><br>
+    - The map lags when chatlogs are accessed.<br>
     - The display of the intel list is getting a rework.<br>
     - Multiple channel intel line display needs changes.<br>
     - If a system was cleared via `clr` or `clear` subsequent intel in that system does not draw the red marker.<br>
     - `+[Number]` only works with one space before it at the moment.<br>
     - Some users report that the app does stop to update if not the active window or minimized.
 I cannot reproduce this and need more info on it.<br>
     <br>
     [Please help with feedback, report problems or bugs or anything making the feature better](https://feedback.userreport.com/7ab42bbb-8bf8-4955-9573-c0b1213b1ba7/#submit/bug)<br><br>
     Fixed:<br>